 The third step in the RACE model is communication.
 This involves getting the information and content developed in your action plan to the appropriate and most effective media outlets.
 Media contacts and contact lists can be very valuable resources in this step to help you distribute information efficiently.
 The final step is evaluation.
 It is important to track the results of your PR campaign and analyze its effectiveness.
 Determining a ROI is a good way to evaluate the effectiveness of your plan.
 To do this, you must monitor all the press generated by your campaign, estimate a value for that press, and compare the value of the PR to the expenses associated with generating that PR.

 The RACE model can be a helpful guide for developing a strategic PR plan.
 However, it is important to keep in mind that PR is a dynamic process.
 It requires constant attention and focus.
 For the best results, all four of the steps in the RACE model need to be executed continuously and simultaneously.
-For more information on the continuous PR process check out Jim Shoemaker’s blog at http://184.108.40.206/the-pr-cycle-of-life/.
+For more information on the continuous PR process check out Jim Shoemaker’s blog at The PR Cycle of Life.